pydata/bottleneck/README.rst

 Nanny is in the prototype stage.
 (Feedback welcomed!)

-It currently contains the following functions: nanmax, nansum.
+It currently contains the following functions: nanmax, nanmin, nansum.

-Functions that will appear in later releases of Nanny: nanmin, nanmax, nanmean, nanmedian (using a partial sort), nanstd.
+Functions that will appear in later releases of Nanny: nanmean, nanstd, nanmedian (using a partial sort).

 It may also be useful to add functions that do not currently appear in NumPy or SciPy: nancumsum, nanprod, etc. And perhaps functions like anynan, which